 Unchanged.

 4.1.9.1.4 Except as provided in 7.1.8.5.5, the level of non-fixed contamination on the external and internal surfaces of overpacks, freight containers, tanks, intermediate bulk containers and conveyances shall not exceed the limits specified in 4.1.9.1.2.
+This requirement does not apply to the internal surfaces of freight containers being used as packagings, either loaded or empty.

 [IAEA: 509]